Polish president becomes latest leader to visit Donald Trump as allies consider possible return - ExBulletin

 Upon his arrival, Trump congratulated the Polish president, saying: “He did a fantastic job and he is my friend.

-We had four great years together, Trump added.
-We stayed behind Poland until the end.
+We had four great years together,” Trump added.
+“We've always been behind Poland.”

+After the nearly two and a half hour meeting, Duda only said that it was a friendly meeting in a very pleasant atmosphere.

+His assistant Wojciech Kolarski, also present, described the meeting as an excellent one between two friends who remembered the time when they cooperated for four years while holding presidential office, a period which was “very fruitful for the Polish-American relations.

 Duda is the latest foreign leader to meet with Trump in the weeks following the Republican nomination.
 U.S. allies around the world were caught off guard by Trump's surprise victory in 2016, forcing them to scramble to build relationships with a president who often attacked the long-standing treaties and alliances they valued .
-Arranging meetings with him during the 2024 campaign suggests they don't want to fall behind again.
+Organizing meetings with him during the 2024 campaign suggests that they no longer want to be left behind.

 Even as he stands trial on one of four criminal indictments against him, Trump and Democratic President Joe Biden are engaged in a rematch that most observers predict will be extremely close in November.

-While some in Poland feared the visit would damage the country's relationship with Biden, Sen. Chris Murphy, Democrat of Connecticut, a Biden ally and a major voice for his party on foreign affairs, said such meetings were logical.
+While some in Poland feared the visit would damage the country's relationship with Biden, Sen. Chris Murphy, Democrat of Connecticut. a Biden ally and a leading voice in his party on foreign affairs said such meetings make sense.

 The elections are close, he said.
 If I were a foreign leader and there was precedent for meeting with nominated or soon-to-be-appointed candidates, I probably would too.